yugabyte/yugabyte-db/docs/content/latest/troubleshoot/nodes/check-processes.md

 | Redis Server     | `<node-ip>:6379`          |
 | CQL Server       | `<node-ip>:9042`          |

-However, in some setups these endpoints may not be accessible, depending on the configuration on your physical machines or on your cloud-provider account:
+However, in some setups these endpoints may not be accessible, depending on the configuration on your physical machines or on your cloud-provider account.

 ### IP not accessible